Businesses need to meet these criteria to participate in the Angel Tax Credit program:

 Have fewer than 25 employees.
 No minimum number of employees is required

-Pay employees annual wages of at least 175 percent of poverty level, which for 2019 is $45,063 per year or $21.66 per hour.
+Pay employees annual wages of at least 175 percent of poverty level for a family of four, which for 2020 is $45,850 per year or $22.04 per hour.
 Does not apply to business' executives, officers, board members, 20 percent-plus owners

 Pay interns 175 percent of federal minimum wage ($12.69 per hour)

 Not have been in operation for more than 10 years (20 years if related to medical devices or pharmaceuticals requiring FDA approval)